-On completion of this course the student will be able
+On completion of this course the student will be able to:

-- To know the working of pacemakers and defibrillator and related circuits. • - To obtain the domain knowledge of Neurological equipment, Physiotheraphy equipment and Laser and ultrasound equipment. - Capability to identify the electrical hazards in the hospital environment and make it shock free • zone.
-Attested - To know the recent trends in field of diagnostic and therapeutic equipments.
+- Describe the working of pacemakers and defibrillator and related circuits. - Obtain the domain knowledge of Neurological equipment, Physiotheraphy equipment and Laser and ultrasound equipment. - Identify the electrical hazards in the hospital environment and make it shock free zone. - Discuss the recent trends in field of diagnostic and therapeutic equipments.